Preparing a Piper Aztec PA23 for a flight to Salt Cay.

-Salt Cay is the most difficult to access inhabited island in the Turks and Caicos Islands.
+Salt Cay is the most difficult to access of the inhabited islands in the Turks and Caicos.
 Salt Cay is part of the Turks Islands group, and is located about 80 miles east of Providenciales.
 Due to this distance, passenger ferries between Salt Cay and Providenciales are unfeasible.

-Cost is around $180 per person roundtrip from Providenciales (2015), although discounts can be arranged for large groups.
+Cost is around $180 per person roundtrip from Providenciales (2018), although discounts may be able to be arranged for large groups.

-The Salt Cay Ferry runs Tuesday, Wednesday and Friday.
-It departs from Salt Cay, so you can't use it to make a day trip from Grand Turk to Salt Cay.
-You can only really use it to make day trips from Salt Cay to Grand Turk.
+The Salt Cay Ferry typically runs Tuesday, Wednesday and Friday.
+It departs from Salt Cay, so it’s not suitable for a day trip from Grand Turk to Salt Cay.
+However, it is viable for day trips from Salt Cay to Grand Turk.